at French & Pickering Creeks Conservation Trust

 Our Programs have gone Online!

 French & Pickering’s popular Second Sunday Scenes & Third Thursday Talks have moved online.
-Please click here to go to the recorded Programs.
+Please click here to go to the lecture library of previous programs.

 We are applying to renew our Accredited Status!